zwubbena/sas-cartesian-product/README.md

 ## 1. Introduction

 Would you ever encounter a scenario when you’d use the Cartesian product in [Education Data Scieince (EDS)](https://journals.sagepub.com/doi/full/10.1177/23328584211052055)?
-YEs!
+Yes!
 You can use the Cartesian product for solving a number of analytical problems.
 Let's take a look at one problem.

 -  ***How has a school district's determination level (DL) changed from one year to the next?***